 While they may seem simple, O-rings actually serve an important purpose.
-This round, rubber ring helps to prevent leaks and product failures.
+This round, often rubber ring helps to prevent leaks and product failures.
 They do this by creating a seal between parts, which stops air and fluid from moving around within the final product.
 O-rings are generally designed to be installed within a groove and then compressed.
 They come in a variety of different materials, which can make material selection an important consideration.

 How to Install an O-Ring

 Due to their vital function, it’s important to know exactly how to install an O-ring without damaging it.
 The first step to proper installation is to choose an appropriate lubricant and use it to lightly coat your O-ring.